 - Who will be responsible for creating the media kit, researching opportunities, initial outreach, generating press releases or newsletters, follow up with producer and editors, etc.?
 Even if the plan is to bring on board an agency partner, broad strokes need to be defined and materials culled before that happens.

 - Determine what the first quarter, six month, one year and two year goals are that will make the executive team satisfied with the program’s ramp up.

 Brand managers typically have enough on their plate that agency partner assistance is needed in order to truly create success and still allow time to sleep.
 The easiest way to lay the foundation for a comprehensive public relations campaign that will support future entertainment marketing efforts is to engage a seasoned entertainment marketing expert with PR experience in the process to provide guidance and actual activation.

-Are you interested in learning stats and facts about why brand marketers use entertainment marketing to gain consume awarness?
-Then check out our survey where we provide a look into the world of celebrity endorsements and product placment - from a brand marketers point of view.
+Are you interested in learning stats and facts about why brand marketers use entertainment marketing to gain consume awareness?
+Then check out our survey where we provide a look into the world of celebrity endorsements and product placement - from a brand marketers point of view.